robinrendle/robinrendle.com/notes/you.md

 title: You
 date: 2015-03-01 15:05:00 -08:00
 tags:
+  - books
-  - book
+  - videogames
-extract:
-  Within the code of the game itself lies a world-ending glitch that drives the design team to the brink of insanity; our protagonist must find the glitch before the game ships and save their creation from the quirks and eccentricities of the designer that came before them.
+extract: Within the code of the game itself lies a world-ending glitch that drives the design team to the brink of insanity; our protagonist must find the glitch before the game ships and save their creation from the quirks and eccentricities of the designer that came before them.
 It’s a video game murder mystery!
-update:
-link:
 city: London
 country: UK
 ---